-Learn Visual Notes: A Guide To Your First Graphic Recording
+Learn Visual Notes: A Step-by-Step Guide

 Looking to try your hand at visual note-taking?
 Starting your first “graphic recording,” as we sometimes call it, can be intimidating.
 But there are so many reasons to start taking notes visually.
 Whether you’re a student, a teacher, an executive, or a non-profit manager, everyone can benefit from communicating and sharing ideas more effectively.
 Beginners who want to learn visual notes can start with these basic steps.